 • The longer we use steroids, the less effective they are.
 Take Japan, which was on the stimulus bandwagon for more than a decade.
 With the exception of tripled government debt, Japan has nothing to show for its efforts; the economy is mired in the same rut it was in when the stimulus started.

 • Steroids damage the body and come with significant side effects.
 In the case of the economy, the side effects are higher future taxes and increased government debt, which brings on higher interest rates and thus below-average economic growth.
 The hopes that we’ll transition from government steroid injections back to an economy running on its own are overly optimistic.

 So what does this mean for investors?
 When we purchase a stock, we are buying a stream of future cash flows.
 By doing only bottom-up analysis, investors implicitly assume that external factors (the winds and hurricanes of the global economy) have no impact on these cash flows.
 That is a brave and careless assumption, especially in a poststeroid world.
 Instead, investors should take a more holistic approach, mixing bottom-up insights with top-down analysis.

 P.S.
 I want to bring to your attention two articles from the NY Times.
 The first one takes a deep look at Ordos

-, the infamous Chinese ghost town built for 1.5 million residents (here is a slideshow
+, the infamous Chinese ghost town built for 1.5 million residents.
+A few excerpts:

 If excesses in the Chinese economy were limited to Ordos, it would just be a little multi-billion-dollar pimple on the pinkie of a $5-trillion economy.
 But unfortunately Ordos is symptomatic of much greater excesses all over China.